nilanshutwinkle/random-notes/Zen Mind, Beginner's Mind/README.md

 Shunryu Suzuki

 Notes:
-* Anything without page numbers is related content, but is not part of the book
+* Anything without page numbers is related content that is not part of the book

 ## Preface